tmr232/regshot/files/readme.txt

 "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0
 Do not compare shots saved with different "UseLongRegHead" option!

+(12) New to 1.8.3 (beta):
+Regshot hive's structure is changed in this version, so old hive cannot load into this version

 -----------------
 Thanks:
 -----------------